-The Mother of God as a Servant
+The Mother of God’s Service

 We ask her to intercede on our behalf, before her beloved Son, that He may forgive us our sins.